akeneo/pim-api-docs/content/concepts/reference-entities.md

 ```
 In this formula:
  - `ATTRIBUTE_CODE` is the code of an attribute of the reference entity record,
- - `LOCALE_CODE` is the code of a locale when the attribute is localizable, should be equal to `null` otherwise,
+ - `LOCALE_CODE` is the code of a locale when the attribute is localizable, should be equal to `null` otherwise.
+[Check some examples here.](#the-locale-and-channel-format)
- - `CHANNEL_CODE` is the code of a channel when the attribute is scopable, should be equal to `null` otherwise,
+ - `CHANNEL_CODE` is the code of a channel when the attribute is scopable, should be equal to `null` otherwise.
+[Check some examples here.](#the-locale-and-channel-format)
  - `DATA_INFORMATION` is the value stored for this attribute for this locale (if attribute is localizable) and this channel (if the attribute is scopable).
-Its type and format depend on the attribute type as you can see in the table below.
+Its type and format depend on the attribute type.
+[Check some examples here.](#the-data-format)

+### The `data` format
+The table below describes the format of the `data` property for each [reference entity attribute](#reference-entity-attribute) type.

 | Attribute type / Format| Example |
 | ----------------- | -------------- |